Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Introduction

 To this end, deep neural networks (DNN) \cite{tiong2019periocular,long2015fully,proencca2017deep,zhao2018improving} can be a valid option due to their strong modeling capacity.
 Vanilla DNNs, however, are likely to overfit the training data, making their deployment to practical environments problematic.
 To mitigate such issues, \cite{tiong2019periocular,long2015fully,proencca2017deep,zhao2018improving} utilize face-periocular pairs as a type of data augmentation to both regularize the overfitting and complement scarce discriminative information of the sole periocular biometrics.
 However, these methods require face-periocular pair during deployment.

 On the other hand, \cite{jung2020glsr} supplements face images to the periocular network in a manner of knowledge distillation (KD).
 In \cite{jung2020glsr}, face images are used only during the training.
-For deployment, the sole periocular image is streamed through the network for identification and verification.
+The sole periocular image is streamed through the network for identification and verification for deployment.
 The work \cite{jung2020glsr} showcases that transferring discriminative information from face images can enhance periocular recognition.

 We assert, however, that usage of KDs such as \cite{jung2020l2sr} can be suboptimal for our objective.
 In particular, as we show in the experiments, the application of naive KDs can neither fully extract profound inter-class discriminative information from the face nor effectively transfer that information to the periocular network.
 Moreover, the original KD is not meant to be robust against identity-irrelevant attributes at embedding learning levels.